 University of Nebraska Medical Center is a member of the Association of Postdoctoral Programs in Clinical Neuropsychology (APPCN) and participates in the APPCN match.
-To be considered for the Postdoctoral Residency in Clinical Neuropsychology, applicants must have completed an APA/CPA-accredited doctoral program and an APA/CPA accredited internship.
-The following materials are required to be submitted no later than Jan.
-18, 2019.
+To be considered for the Postdoctoral Fellowship in Clinical Neuropsychology, applicants must have completed an APA/CPA-accredited doctoral program and an APA/CPA accredited internship.
+The following materials are required to be submitted no later than December 30, 2022.

 - A letter of application outlining specific training and eventual professional goals, as well as the status of your dissertation